CoolguyTC/BPR-Mod-Config/README.md

 **Build Instructions**
 ---
 For those who wish to build it themselves it should be as simple as downloading the source and running the "BPR Mod Manager.sln" file.
 From there you can view the source code.
-Next xxxxxx
+Next publish it in the Self-contained deployment mode with "Produce single file" checked.
+Then put that exe alongside the extracted "DependancyFiles.zip" so that the DATA file is in the same directory as the exe.

 ---
 **To-Do**
 ---
 - Create fast vehicle apply.
-- Comment.
 - Make sure error handling is complete.
-- Make it even more presentable.
 - Create map configurator.
-- Translate vehicle ID to name.
 - Make a GUI version with vehicle images :D
 - Make presets.
 - Highlight file conflicts.